UWSEDS/HW3/README.md

 b.
 At least two *one-shot* tests (1pt).

 c.
 All appropriate *edge* tests you find useful for the algorithm (at least two) (2 pts).

+d.
+Make sure you can execute all of these tests by running `python -m unittest discover -s knn` in the root of your homework repository.